ckupchak/KupchakLab/_pages/home.md

 You have reached the homepage of the Carleton University - Quantum Information Technology (cuQIT) group led by Professor Connor Kupchak.
 Our research focuses on the development of light-based quantum technologies to serve as the components of the future quantum internet.

-Our lab is located in VSIM3228A, please contact us if you want to come by and check it out!
+Our lab is located in VSIM3228A graciously shared with the [Coil Group](https://coilgroup.ca/prof-christopher-smelser) lead by Prof. Chris Smelser, please contact us if you want to come by and check it out!
 Carleton University is situated on the unceded territories of the Algonquin nation.

  **We are currently looking for new PhD students and Master students to join us!** [(more info)]({{ site.url }}{{ site.baseurl }}/team) **!**